 Twisted pair cables and coaxial cables are both involved in transmitting communications, blocking out internal interference for a better final signal.
 But they each serve different purposes and are not used interchangeably.
 While a twisted pair cable consists of multiple cables twisted together, a coaxial cable features a singular, copper core.
 This is used to transmit clear, visible video signals, whereas the twisted pair is generally focused on audio transmission.

 Fiber cables are also an option when dealing with telecommunication networks, as they use optical fibers to transmit data via light, increasing speed and reliability.
 Because of their excellent performance, fiber cables often incur a much higher cost — but depending on the project’s needs, they could be a helpful option.

 Find the Telecommunications Cables You Need

 Gateway Cable Company can help you find the twisted pair cables, coaxial cables, or fiber cables you need for your telecommunication networks.
+Looking to further compare shielded twisted pair cables vs. unshielded twisted pair cables?
+Want more information on how many twists are in a twisted pair cable?
+Looking for pricing information?
 Contact us for a custom quote to get started!